thaddeuskkr/nova/README.md

         ports:
             - '80:3000'
         environment:
-            PORT: 3000 # The port to host Nova on,
+            PORT: 3000 # The port to host Nova on.
-            NODE_ENV: production # The environment to run Nova in.
-Set to "production" for production environments.
             MONGODB_CONNECTION_URL: YOUR_CONNECTION_URL # The connection URL to your MongoDB database.
             LOG_LEVEL: info # The level of logging to use.
 Set to "debug" for more verbose logging.
             API_AUTH: false # The password required to access Nova's API.
 Can be left empty or set to false to disable authentication.